mikaelpatel/Cosa/README.md

 capacitive sensor.
 2013-09 Major refactoring of SPI and TWI device driver support.
 2013-10 Device driver for CC1101 and BMP085 introduced.
 Introducting
 an abstract Wireless device interface.
-Refactoring CC1101 and NRF24L01P to the new interface.
+Refactoring Virtual Wire, CC1101 and NRF24L01P to the new interface.
+Improving support for low power mode.
+Adding a Registry for mapping from path (index sequence) to data storage in PROGMEM, EEPROM and SRAM.
+Mapping may also be to Action object in SRAM.
+Support for LCD TWI port expander GY-IICLCD.
+Wireless IOStream class introduced to allow binding of Wireless device driver to IOStream and trace output over Wireless.
+First draft of RETI; data distribution and network management protocol.